Eden

 What has been the trend in development approvals over the past five years in the suburb of Eden?

-Looking at development activity over the past five years, the suburb of Eden's approval levels have been significantly above the yearly average of 13, indicating strong recent growth in development activity.
+Looking at development activity over the past five years, the suburb of Eden's approval levels have been slightly above the yearly average of 13, showing modest growth in recent years.

 How does recent development compare to population growth in the suburb of Eden?